epiette/LudiiAICompetition/README.md

 ## News
 - 1 February 2022: This repository made public.

-To stay up-to-date with any new announcements about Ludii or the Ludii AI competition, keep an eye out on:
+To stay up-to-date with any new announcements about Ludii or the Ludii AI competitions, keep an eye out on:
 1. Our twitter: https://twitter.com/ludiigames
 2. Our forums: https://ludii.games/forums/forumdisplay.php?fid=26